luciusmagn/magnusi.tech/posts/huoh.md

 That was the reason for her visit - to let Val taste her latest attempt at cooking.
 Now, cooking requires attention and skill, both of which were hit and miss at times, in Neiro's case.
-This meant that some of her earlier attempts bordered on food poisoning or chemical contamination, nevertheless, there was a smooth upwards trends in the quality of her cooking.
+This meant that some of her earlier attempts bordered on food poisoning or chemical contamination, nevertheless, there was a smooth upwards trend in the quality of her cooking.

-The first designated taster was always Endell, since he could eat anything without suffer major repercussions.
+The first designated taster was always Endell since he could eat anything without suffering major repercussions.
 If he didn't immediately reject the food, then it was good for a critique by Valentine.
 Now, Valentine was as sweet a guy as there can be, but there were some skills he took pride in.